syncfusion/blazor-docs/src/navigations/menu-bar/how-to/customize-menu-items.md

 ## Enable or Disable Menu Items

-You can enable and disable the menu items using the [`EnableItems`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.SfContextMenu~EnableItems.html) method in Menu.
-To enable menuItems, set the `Enable` property in argument to true and vice-versa.
+You can enable and disable the menu items using the [`Disabled`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.MenuItem.html#Syncfusion_Blazor_Navigations_MenuItem_Disabled) property in Menu items.
+To disable menuItems, set the `Disabled` property to true and vice-versa.

 In the following example, the Directory header item, Conferences, and Music sub menu items are disabled.